Public key private key: the basics of blockchain security

 Table of Contents

-What exactly are a public key and a private key?
+What exactly are public and private keys?

 A simple definition